 While people may have individual opinions on the appearance of irregular teeth, even finding features like front tooth gaps fashionable, or slightly crooked teeth quirky, dentists agree that most misaligned teeth should be corrected.
-With improper positioning, certain teeth may develop irregular wear patterns and chipping, and the bite pattern can cause temporomandibular joint disorder (often called TMJ or TMD).
+With improper positioning, certain teeth may develop irregular wear patterns and chips, and the bite pattern can cause temporomandibular joint disorder (often called TMJ or TMD).
 Crooked and overlapping teeth can also create problems for a person’s oral hygiene routine.
-Flossing may be difficult, and the surface of the teeth may not be easy to reach with a toothbrush.
-In addition to causing dental health issues, many people feel self-conscious of the look of their teeth prior to alignment correction.
+Also, flossing may be difficult, and the surface of the teeth may not be easy to reach with a toothbrush.
+In addition to causing oral health issues, many people feel self-conscious about the look of their teeth before alignment correction.
 Crooked teeth can detract from a person’s appearance and affect self-esteem.

-Young people who are worried about teasing from their peers and well-established professionals attempting to avoid looking young an inexperienced tend to prefer wearing clear, wireless aligners.
+Young people who are worried about being teased by their peers and well-established professionals attempting to avoid looking young and inexperienced tend to prefer wearing clear, wireless aligners.
 Because Invisalign trays can be removed, patients can opt to go braces-free on important days in their life by taking them out, or enjoying that they won’t be noticeable to crowds or in pictures.
-With traditional braces, there are a number of foods that are off-limits long term because the metal brackets are susceptible to popping off the teeth, With Invisalign, there are typically fewer restrictions.
+With traditional braces, several foods are off-limits long-term because the metal brackets are susceptible to popping off the teeth, however, with Invisalign, there are typically fewer restrictions.
 Invisalign treatment times are half as long as traditional metal braces in some patients, and patients who have worn both often report that they are less painful.

-Invisalign straightens the teeth and also corrects the wearer’s bite.
+These custom-fit aligners are designed to straighten the teeth but they can also correct the wearer’s bite.
 Through the use of anchoring brackets or buttons, small elastic bands guide the bite into a more ideal position.